 On a TCP/IP network, each host has a host number that, together with a network identity, forms its own unique IP address.
 In the Open Systems Interconnection (OSI) model, protocols in the transport layer, also known as Layer 4, are responsible for communication between hosts.
 Hosts use various protocols to communicate, including transmission control protocol (TCP) and User Datagram Protocol (UDP).

 The term host is used in several other areas within information technology (IT), carrying a slightly different meaning depending on the context.

-2) For companies or individuals with a Web site, a host is a computer with a Web server that serves the pages for one or more Web sites.
-A host can also be the company that provides that service, which is known as hosting.
+Web host.
+For companies or individuals with a website, a host is a web server that stores and transmits the data for one or more websites.
+Host can also refer to the service provider that leases this infrastructure, which is known as hosting.

-3) In IBM and perhaps other mainframe computer environments, a host is a mainframe computer (which is now usually referred to as a "large server").
-In this context, the mainframe has intelligent or "dumb" workstations attached to it that use it as a host provider of services.
-(This does not mean that the host only has "servers" and the workstations only have "clients."
-The server/client relationship is a programming model independent of this contextual usage of "host.")
+Mainframe computer environments.
+In this context, a mainframe computer can be the host provider of services for the workstations attached to it.
+This does not mean that the host only has "servers" and that the workstations only have "clients."
+The server-client relationship is a programming model independent of this contextual usage of "host."

 Hostname.
 A hostname is a plaintext name identifying a host in a given domain.
 On a local area network (LAN), a server's hostname might be a nickname like mailserver1.
 On the internet, a hostname makes up part of a web address and has three parts: the subdomain, domain name and top-level domain.
 For example, the hostname whatis.techtarget.com consists of the subdomain whatis, the domain techtarget and the top-level domain .com.

 In other contexts, a host can also be a device or program that provides services to some smaller or less-capable device or program.